 - have a good discipline record during the semester preceding enrollment.

-Because these grades apply to a student’s LIFE Scholarship college GPA, a student must maintain final grades of B- and above in all dual credit classes in order to continue in the dual credit program; exceptions may be made by the academic office.
+Because these grades apply to a student’s South Carolina scholarship college GPA, a student must maintain final grades of B- and above in all dual credit classes in order to continue in the dual credit program; exceptions may be made by the academic office.

 A rule of thumb for college classes is that students should be prepared to spend at least two hours outside of class for each hour in class each week.
 For example, a student taking a class that meets for one hour three times a week should plan to spend at least six hours per week on homework/study for that class.

 Students may substitute dual-credit courses in place of several core classes on the high school level.
 Students also may complete elective requirements with dual-credit classes.

 In lieu of English 12, students who have an English ACT of 26 or above (or an SAT Writing & Language score of 620 or above) may take Composition & Rhetoric (En 102) and Composition & Literature (En 103).

 In lieu of United States History, students may take United States History 1492 to 1877 and United States History since 1877 (Hi 201 and Hi 202).

 Students desiring dual credit for foreign language classes may begin a foreign language at BJU or may take a BJU course after taking a foreign language course in high school.
 If they have taken a foreign language in high school, they cannot repeat similar material in a BJU course; and after completing a BJU course in a particular language, they may not repeat similar material in a BJA course.
 Students who have taken a foreign language high school course will need to take a placement test and begin at the appropriate level.